awsdocs/amazon-cognito-developer-guide/doc_source/how-to-create-user-accounts.md

 The authentication flow for these users includes the extra step to submit the new password and provide any missing values for required attributes\.
 The steps are outlined next; steps 5, 6, and 7 are specific to these users\.

-1. The user starts to sign in for the first time by submitting the user name and password provided to him or her\.
+1. The user starts to sign in for the first time by submitting their user name and password\.

 1. The SDK calls `InitiateAuth(Username, USER_SRP_AUTH)`\.